Aitch, Pennsylvania

 Aitch is an extinct town in Huntingdon County, Pennsylvania.
 The GNIS classifies it as a populated place.
 The town site was inundated by the creation of Raystown Lake.
 Aitch Boat Launch retains the name.

 A post office called Aitch was established in 1887, and remained in operation until 1973.
-The villages Zip Code was 16610.
+The village's Zip Code was 16610.
 The community's name is an acronym of names of first settlers, namely Aumen, Isett, Tom Enyeart, Crum, and Haffley.